yuneco/canvas-draw-styled-text/README.md

   direction: 'horizontal',
   // change style
   styles: [
-    // change collor to red at 5th character.
+    // change color to red at 5th character.
     // other style properties are inherited from initialStyle.
     {
       at: 5,